cardat/data_inventory/README.md

     │   │   ├── j_dataset_keyword     -> to keyword
     │   │   ├── j_dataset_personnel   -> to personnel
     │   │   ├── j_request_dataset     -> to accessrequest
-    │   │   ├── dataset_linkage       -> to self-referential dataset
+    │   │   ├── dataset_linkage       -> to 2 datasets

 The `dataset` level is the centre of the inventory structure.
 Further tables are attached to each `dataset` to describe the: